SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 	- Select the new tab in OptionsForm when a new profile is added.

 #### 1.11.0 ####
-- New features
+- Neue Features
 	- Advanced Logging and configurable Synchronization Reports after each sync run.
 You can configure if reports should be generated for each sync run or only if errors or warnings occur and if the reports should be shown immediately after the sync run.
 You can also delete or zip reports from the Reports window.
 	- Support for Zoho Calendar, patch provided from Suki Hirata <thirata@outlook.com>
-- Bug fixes
+- Fehlerbehebungen
 	- Factor out common mapping functions for events and tasks and map priority 1-9 according to RFC5545

 #### 1.10.0 ####
-- New features
+- Neue Features
 	- Add possibility to set server calendar color to selected category color
 	- Allow to specify shortcut key of category and improve EventMappingConfiguration UI
 	- Add scheduling configuration options to EventMappingConfiguration and set RSVP for attendees.
 (You can specify if you want to set SCHEDULE-AGENT:CLIENT or X-SOGO-SEND-APPOINTMENT-NOTIFICATIONS:NO for SOGo)
-- bug fixes
+- Fehlerbehebungen
 	- Escape single quotes in category filter string and validate it in EventMappingConfiguration, it must not contain commas or semicolons to avoid exceptions
 	- Use DASL filter instead of JET syntax to fix category filtering for OL 2010(64bit)
 	- Take relative redirects in account. (fixes Autodiscovery for some servers based on cpanel/horde)
 	- Avoid UTC conversion from Dday.iCal library for upcoming reminder check.
 	- Use GlobalAppointmentID for new events instead of random Guid to avoid doubling events from invitations for own attendee.
 #### 1.9.0 ####
-- New features
+- Neue Features
 	- Map CalDAV server colors to Outlook category colors.
 It is possible to choose the  category color manually or fetch the color from the server and map it to the nearest supported Outlook color.
-- bug fixes
+- Fehlerbehebungen
 	- Don't use environment specific newline, in data sent to the server
 	- Escape Uris, which are inserted into XML documents
 	- Remove unused calDavReadWriteTimeout from config

 #### 1.8.0 ####
-- New features
+- Neue Features
 	- Add filtering on outlook side, so that multiple CalDAV-Calendars can be synchronized into one Outlook calendar via an Outlook category
 	- Add mapping configuration options for Contacts (Enable or Disable mapping of Birthdays, feature #12)
 	- Provide entity version (etag) on delete and set If-Match header
 	- Add option to synchronize just upcoming reminders.
 	- Autodiscovery improvemnts: Ignore xml Exceptions during Autodiscovery (needed for some wrong owncloud server paths)  and try hostname without path too if well-known not available, fixes autodiscovery for posteo (https://posteo.de:8443), Display if no resources were found via well-known URLs
-- bug fixes
+- Fehlerbehebungen
 	- Filter out SOGo vlists (contenttype text/x-vlist) since we can't parse them atm, avoids syncing vlists to a empty vcard and destroying the vlist when syncing back to SOGo
 	- Trim category names for events,tasks and contacts when mapping to caldav
 	- Use ENCODING=b instead of BASE64 according to vcard 3.0 spec for binary attributes

 #### 1.7.0 ####
-- New features
+- Neue Features
 	- GUI redesign for Google profiles to simplify setup and autodiscovery for google accounts.
 When creating a new sync profile you can choose between a generic CalDAV/CardDAV and a google profile.
 For google it is sufficient to enter the Email address and autodiscovery will try to find resources once OAuth is configured.
 	- Improvements in autodisovery logic
 	- Calendar Colors are now shown in Autodiscovery SelectResourceForm, syncing colors to Outlook categories is work in progress.
 	- Add group label to Ribbon and set ScreenTips and SuperTips
-- bug fixes
+- Fehlerbehebungen
 	- Clear ol phonenumbers before updating, fixes doubling of home and work numbers, ticket #142
 	- Change TabIndex ordering, ticket #140
 	- Delete profile cache also when username is changed, helps when google id is changed , ticket #141